ibexa/documentation-user/docs/personalization/content_types.md

 - A publisher can track articles, pictures and videos as three different types.
 - A store can split all the products into food and non-food product groups.
-- An owner of several web shops can use a single account for all of them.
+- An owner of several web stores can use a single account for all of them.

 Based on the types of content concept, it is possible to make so-called cross content type recommendations (like "Users who watched this film also read this